 - This goal was achieved in 2021, when the gender designation of County Committee seats was eliminated, opening all seats to people of all genders.

 Assembly District Committees (ADCs): KCDCC’s capacity to function as a grassroots organization is limited because ADCs have not been established in most Assembly Districts.
 These Committees perform important functions such as filling vacancies in special elections and can provide members an opportunity to organize for the Party within their district.
+In 2022, the KCDCC Rules were amended to limit the ability of ADCs to organize.

 - ADCs should be convened through either of the two means outlined above within 60 days of the primary at which the County Committee members are elected.